Updated April 10, 2024.

 Why We are Alone in the Galaxy | Marc Defant | TEDxUSF

-EDIT: I noticed TED has "flagged" Dr. Defant's video, apparently due to questions about some of his scientific claims.
+I noticed TED has "flagged" Dr. Defant's video, apparently due to questions about some of his scientific claims.
+I found one serious error in the chart of the log of brain mass to the log of body mass.
+Bit I can find no other errors in what he speaks to.
+But is everything else, his science is extremely sound.
 Here are links to the three topics he speaks to:

 The creation of the solar system, and dating due to calcium–aluminium-rich inclusions in the Allende meteorite: